Experience the Best of the Holy City with these Top Things to do in Jerusalem

 This post likely contains affiliate links.
 By booking through these links I may make a small commission (which I am very grateful for!) at no extra cost to you.

 Jerusalem is one of the most fascinating cities I have ever been to.
-The mix of history and religion combined with a cool nightlife scene and some great foodie spots made it fun to explore.
-I’ve been to Jerusalem many times so for those looking for some inspiration here is my quick guide which includes some helpful tips and, of course, the best things to do in Jerusalem.
+The mix of history and religion combined with a (surprisingly) cool nightlife scene and some great foodie spots made it fun to explore.
+I’ve been to Jerusalem many times so for those looking for any first time visitors looking for inspiration, here is my quick guide which includes some helpful tips and, of course, the best things to do in Jerusalem.

 I Love Jerusalem Sign